Truck Accident Attorneys Serving Chicago, Oak Park, Rockford, & Other Areas in Illinois

 At Coplan + Crane, we are passionate about winning for those who have lost.
 We dedicate a significant portion of our practice to serving those who have suffered injury and other losses as a result of trucking accidents.

-Don’t face the devastation of a truck accident on your own.
-Our attorneys have extensive experience with a wide variety of accident claims involving commercial vehicles, and we can help you seek the compensation you deserve.
+Don’t wait to pursue the justice you and your family deserve.
+Our Chicago truck accident attorneys have extensive experience with a wide variety of accident claims involving commercial vehicles, and we can help you seek the compensation you deserve.

 How Common Are Trucking Accidents?